-- For the accused person: access to support and assistance at an earlier stage, rather than having to await the conclusion of criminal proceedings; the opportunity to avoid a criminal conviction which may hinder employment opportunities and lead to other adverse outcomes - For the person who has been harmed: avoidance of a lengthy wait for criminal proceedings to take place; not having to give evidence in court; the opportunity to take part in restorative approaches (this is only available in some parts of the country) - For the police and court: a reduction in court business; fewer police officers spending time in court providing evidence; fewer witnesses being called to court; reduction in reoffending rates; greater time to spend on more complex cases
+- For the accused person: access to support and assistance at an earlier stage, rather than having to await the conclusion of criminal proceedings; the opportunity to avoid a criminal conviction which may hinder employment opportunities and lead to other adverse outcomes. - For the person who has been harmed: avoidance of a lengthy wait for criminal proceedings to take place; not having to give evidence in court; the opportunity to take part in restorative approaches (this is only available in some parts of the country).

-- For social work and support services: the opportunity to deliver support at an earlier stage; a reduction in screen-based tasks thus providing greater opportunity to spend time with individuals - For the state: financial savings; reduced offending; improved wellbeing
+- For the police and court: a reduction in court business; fewer police officers spending time in court providing evidence; fewer witnesses being called to court; reduction in reoffending rates; greater time to spend on more complex cases.
+Furthermore, Epperson, Sawh, Patel, Pettus, and Grier (2023) argue that DfP can contribute to a reduction in imprisonment, and the mass surveillance of people through justice mechanisms. - For social work and support services: the opportunity to deliver support at an earlier stage; a reduction in screen-based tasks, thus providing greater opportunity to spend time with individuals. - For the state: financial savings; reduced offending; improved wellbeing.